funttastic/kujira-quickstart-guide/readme.md

 to create a Gateway instance.
 Follow the instructions on the screen and enter the same passphrase created when configuring the Client.

-Important: it is needed to be located in the scripts folders, seeing the gateway folder, otherwise the Dockerfile will not be able to copy the required files.
+**Important**: it is needed to be located in the scripts folders, seeing the client folder, otherwise the Dockerfile will not be able to copy the required files and attach to the required folders.

 ### Configuration